yoyololicon/music-demixing-challenge-ismir-2021-entry/README_SUBMISSION.md

 Our final winning approach blends the outputs from three types of model, which are:

 1. A X-UMX model [2] which uses the weights from the official baseline as its initial weights, and we continue training it with a modified version of **Combinational Multi-Domain Loss** from [2].
-The modifications include our own implementation of differentiable **MultiChannel Wiener Filter** [3] just before computing the loss function, and calculating the frequency domain L2 loss using raw complex value.
+The modifications include our own implementation of differentiable **Multichannel Wiener Filter** [3] just before computing the loss function, and calculating the frequency domain L2 loss using raw complex value.

 2. A U-Net which is similar to **Spleeter** [4], where all convolution layers are replaced by D3 Blocks from [5], and 2 layers of 2D local attention are applied at the bottle neck similar to [6].